Beneor/homology-segment-analysis/README.md

 `python3 Fragments-counts.py`
 The result file `Result.csv` can be opened and analyzed using LibreOffice Calc.
 The file content: fragent number of occurrence (>10), fragment sequence.

-## Homology graph plotting using genomecorrelation.py
+## FMF graph plotting using plotfmf.py

-The `genomecorrelation.py` script plots homology level graphs (both grouped by chunks or by cytobands), and calculated correlation of homology level with experimental frequencies, if provided (by default: FEC).
+The `plotfmf.py` script plots FMF graphs (both grouped by chunks or by cytobands), and calculated correlation of FMF with experimental frequencies, if provided.

 General run syntax is the following:

-`genomecorrelation.py <options> homologyFileName [ectopicsFileName]`
+`plotfmf.py <options> fmfFileName [experimentFileName]`

 The main arguments are:

-+ `homologyFileName` - BED-formatted file holding homology data
++ `fmfFileName` - BED-formatted file holding FMF data calculated by segmentfmf.py
-+ `ectopicsFileName` - optional tab-delimeted file containing ectopic contacts data
++ `experimentFileName` - optional tab-delimeted file containing any experimental data for the same intervals as homologyFileName

 ### Optional arguments
 + `-h, --help` -           Show help message and exit